-Si-e Tir street (30th Tir, pronounced in Farsi as see-ye teer) can be considered as one of the capital’s most interesting streets.
-The cobblestone 30 Tir Street, in the heart of Tehran is a cozy sidewalk street providing pleasant nights for locals and tourists hangout.
+Exploring Tehran’s streets reveals a blend of modern architecture and historical sites.
+Si-e Tir Street (30th Tir, pronounced in Farsi as see-ye teer) can be considered as one of the capital’s most interesting streets.
+The cobblestone 30 Tir Food Street, in the heart of Tehran, is a cosy sidewalk street providing pleasant nights for locals and tourists to hang out and enjoy Tehran street food.
+In the evenings, the lights of Tehran streets create a captivating urban glow.
 Tehran Food Street is a place to have fun with all the Persian delicious food that you must try.

 Si-e Tir is an old and famous street in the center of Tehran with an interesting history.
-Its name (30th Tir) corresponding with date July 21 comes from the uprising that took place pro-Mossadegh against Shah in 1952.
+Its name (30 tir street) corresponding with the date July 21 comes from the uprising that took place pro-Mossadegh against Shah in 1952.

-Nowadays, mobile cafes on Si-e Tir Street create a lively urban atmosphere, increase citizens interaction and provide environment for spending urban leisure time.
+Nowadays, mobile cafes on Si Tir Street create a lively urban atmosphere, increase citizens’ interaction and provide an environment for spending urban leisure time and enjoying street food.

-Due to the fact that the holy places of different religions (St. Peter Church, Haim synagogue and Zoroastrian fire temple) are built there next to each other, Si-e Tir street is also known as the religions district.
+Due to the fact that the holy places of different religions (St. Peter Church, Haim synagogue and Zoroastrian fire temple) are built there next to each other, Si Tir Street is also known as the religions district.

 Si Tir Street is one of the most important places in Tehran.
 If you are interested in booking a Tehran tour, you can get help from Irun2Iran’s knowledgeable guides.

-- Which Tehran attractions are located near Si-e Tir street?
+- Which Tehran attractions are located near 30 Tir Street?

-- How did Si-e Tir Street become Street Food?
+- How did Si Tir Street become Street Food?